hvrt-vcs/hvrt/README.md

     just exporting and applying patches across a range of commits, so the functionality is completely possible given the core functionality of the tool), but it won't ever be part of the tool proper.
+  - We should probably clearly define rebase.
+Really, when people talk about rebasing in `git`, they are talking about 3 separate concepts (these muddle concepts are combined in `git` mostly because commands are named after implementation, not any sort of logical model a user can make.
+Again, `git` is thin on abstractions):
+      1. `squash` commits for a "clean" history.
+Usually done in a feature branch before merging into a parent branch.
+Done with `git merge --squash` or `git rebase -i`.
+        - Alternative: just use the `bundle` concept described below.
+You lose no history and you gain the clean visual display of a `git` squash.
+      2. `replay` commits from a source branch on top of a destination branch.
+        Done using `git rebase <upstream>` where the current branch is replayed on top of `<upstream>`.
+          - Alternative: `replay`s are just merges with lost history, so just use a real merge.
+The UI should make it easy to hide merged branches and bundles, thus getting the "clean history" so many git fanboys rave about when singing the praises of rewriting history with `rebase`.
+      3. `reorder` commits from a source branch into an unnamed destination branch, then move the named pointer from the source branch to the destination branch.
+Done with `git rebase -i`.
+          - Alternative: Suggesting a good alternative is hard since `reorder` should simply not be done; the opportunity to royally mess things up is not offset by any of the perceived benefits of "logically" reordering history (the internet is filled with stories of people using `git rebase -i` to completely mess up their history, either immediately, or much later down the line when they have already garbage collected the original commits and now they have introduced subtle bugs because they messed with history order).
+If possible, just `bundle` sets of changes.
+But if bundling is not enough, it can be done via out of order cherry-picks to a new branch (cherry-pick sources are tracked in the repo, so it is clear what the original source is), or, if the user is feeling like subverting the system, can be done by scripting the copying of snapshots or patches, then manually reapplying them on top of the current state of the repo (which is really all that `git rebase -i` is doing anyway, since it forgets where the cherry-picks came from after committing the changes; a cherry-pick in `git` is just a regular commit).
+If a user is worried about tracked cherry-picks junking up the history, the connections can be hidden in the UI just like merged branches and bundles can be.
+Just because we have the metadata, doesn't mean we need to show it all the time in a UI.
+In fact, we should probably default to **not** showing it other than perhaps displaying cherry-pick commits, merge commits, and bundles with different shapes and/or colors for their node in the graph.
+We just add a legend to help users know what each shape/color means.
+Probably prefer shapes over colors to support color blind users.
   - Ideas on features that can replace rebasing:
     - Have the concept of a "bundle".
 A bundle is a pointer to a series of commits (much like using rebase to squash commits).
 In any UIs (textual or